stylify/web/content/docs/get-started/index.md

 const compilerConfig = {
 	screens: {
 		'xs': '(min-width: 400px)',
-		// Screens can also be functions
+		// Screens can also be functions => dynamic screens 'customScreen\\w+': (screen) => `(min-width: ${screen.replace('customScreen', '')})`
-		// That allows you to make as flexible screen as possible 'minw\\w+': (screen) => `(min-width: ${screen.replace('minw', '')})`
 	}
 };
 ```

 ## Adding a Variable
-It's not a good practice to have hardcoded variables in the code.
+It's not a good practice to have hardcoded values in the code.
 Therefore you can define Variables.

-Variable can be defined in a content (expects an object without surounding brackets) when used localy (one file / a few pages) or in a compiler config, when used globally.
+Variable can be defined in a content (expects an object without surounding brackets) when used localy where it is used or in a compiler config, when used globally.

 <get-started-variables layout="column"></get-started-variables>